Ruksana-RASHEED/epiclass/README.md

 This shows that you need 32 components to capture more than 90% of the explained variance and 52 components to capture more than 99% of the explained variance.
 This is not as few components as I would have liked to see, considering the high degree of structure in the data, but it's better than working with the original 178 features.

-Here's a plot of the first five PCA components vs the original features:
+Here's a plot of the first three PCA components vs the original features:

 ![Plot of first three PA components](/outputs/pca_components.png "First three PA components")